aspose-total/Aspose.Total-Products/total/en/net/conversion/email-to-dotx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export EMAIL to DOTX via .NET" h2=".NET API to Render EMAIL to DOTX on Windows, macOS, and Linux without using Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-If you are a .NET developer looking to add EMAIL to DOTX conversion features inside your applications, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the way forward.
-By using [Aspose.Email for .NET](https://products.aspose.com/email/net/), you can convert EMAIL file format to HTML.
-After that, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render HTML to DOTX.
+As a .NET developer, you may need to add EMAIL to DOTX conversion features to your applications.
+To make this process easier, you can use the file format manipulation APIs from Aspose.Total for .NET.
+Aspose.Total for .NET is a suite of APIs that allow you to manipulate various file formats, including EMAIL and DOTX.

+Using Aspose.Email for .NET, you can easily convert EMAIL files to HTML.
+This API provides a wide range of features, such as the ability to read and write EMAIL messages, convert EMAIL to various formats, and more.
+After converting the EMAIL file to HTML, you can use Aspose.Words for .NET to render the HTML to DOTX.
+Aspose.Words for .NET is a powerful API that allows you to create, edit, and convert documents in various formats, including DOTX.

+With Aspose.Total for .NET, you can quickly and easily add EMAIL to DOTX conversion features to your applications.
+Aspose.Email for .NET makes it easy to convert EMAIL files to HTML, and Aspose.Words for .NET makes it easy to render HTML to DOTX.
+With these two APIs, you can easily add EMAIL to DOTX conversion features to your applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}